Secrets helper

 New Values

-The value is then encrypted, and stored to a file in /private/secrets/.
+The you will be asked for any missing values, which are encrypted, and written to a file in /private/secrets/.

 New Values on Demo/Live